-- > Having a lead director is an effective corporate governance practice, as the shareholders and proxy advisors have acknowledged: they consider the lead director an important element of the current Board structure and composition, one that helps ensure a proper balance of powers and responsibilities. - > Following the reform of the LSC in December 2014, having a lead director is obligatory in listed companies in Spain in which the Chairman of the Board of Directors is an executive director (art.
+- Having a lead director is an effective corporate governance practice, as the shareholders and proxy advisors have acknowledged: they consider the lead director an important element of the current Board structure and composition, one that helps ensure a proper balance of powers and responsibilities. - Following the reform of the LSC in December 2014, having a lead director is obligatory in listed companies in Spain in which the Chairman of the Board of Directors is an executive director (art.
 529 septies LSC).
 The powers and responsibilities of the lead director have been reinforced in the new CGGLC, which explicitly assigns to the lead director functions such as chairing Board meetings in the Chairman's absence, having contact with shareholders and investors and overseeing the Chairman's succession plan.

-- In its 2014 self-assessment, the company's Board of Directors expressed a positive opinion regarding the lead director, who was considered to have helped improve the functioning of the Board, and considered it a role that should be reinforced in future years. - ➤ As to whether the role of lead director should be maintained beyond the 2016 Annual General Meeting, it should be borne in mind that if Mr. Folgado Blanco is reelected as director at that General Meeting, he will qualify as a non-executive director but cannot be considered an independent director for at least five years, because of a prohibition provided by law (art.
+- In its 2014 self-assessment, the company's Board of Directors expressed a positive opinion regarding the lead director, who was considered to have helped improve the functioning of the Board, and considered it a role that should be reinforced in future years. - As to whether the role of lead director should be maintained beyond the 2016 Annual General Meeting, it should be borne in mind that if Mr. Folgado Blanco is re-elected as director at that General Meeting, he will qualify as a non-executive director but cannot be considered an independent director for at least five years, because of a prohibition provided by law (art.
 529 duodecies, section 4.a) LSC) and regulation (art.
 7.2 c) of the Board of Directors Regulations).
 It would therefore seem advisable to maintain the figure of the lead director. - It should also be pointed out that although independent directors are still a majority on the Board and have sufficient presence, with the appointment of the new executive director the proportion drops from 64% to 58%.
-For all these reasons it is considered that maintaining the figure of the lead director, even after the splitting has been completed, will help to preserve the checks and balances within the Board of Directors in favour of the independent directors and will be a decision that will be welcomed by the shareholders and proxy advisors, as they have recently conveyed to the company.
+For all these reasons it is considered that maintaining the figure of the lead director, even after the splitting has been completed, will help to preserve the checks and balances within the Board of Directors in favour of the independent directors and will be a decision that will be welcomed by the shareholders and proxy advisors, as they have recently conveyed to the company. - Moreover, most of the lbex 35 companies that have already split positions of Chairman and CEO have opted to maintain the position of lead director even after the splitting.